MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 TBS

 i.
-Thou shalt keep multiple copies of thy documents.
+Thou shalt **keep multiple copies** of thy documents.

 i.
-Thou shalt visit thy documents fully and regularly, and keep them healthy.
+Thou shalt **visit thy documents** fully and regularly, and keep them healthy.

 i.
-Thou shalt lovingly squeeze and compress thy documents, that they may be better protected from the elements.
+Thou shalt lovingly squeeze and **compress thy documents**, that they may be better protected from the elements.

 i.
-Thou shalt not heed disk dealers who bear false witness of their reliability.
-Rather, thou shalt heed the measurement of thine own experience and that of thy neighbors.
+Thou shalt **not heed disk dealers** who bear false witness of their reliability.
+Rather, thou shalt **heed the measurement of thine own experience** and that of thy neighbors.

 i.
-Thou shalt respect and monitor the independence of thy vendors.
+Thou shalt respect and **monitor the independence of thy vendors**.

 i.
-Thou shalt be wary that vendors are ephemeral.
+Thou shalt be wary that **vendors are ephemeral**.
 Therefore shalt thou befriend more vendors than thou currently doth engage, for they may be friends in lean years of woe and hardship.

 i.
-Thou shalt cloak thy documents, if they be shy, in secret robes to keep them from prying eyes.
+Thou shalt **cloak thy documents**, if they be shy, in secret robes to keep them from prying eyes.

 i.
-Thou shalt engage with thy community to develop standards for the benefit of all.
+Thou shalt engage with thy community to **develop standards for the benefit of all**.

 i.
-Thou shalt insure against unforeseen circumstances that thou canst not control.
+Thou shalt **protect thy documents against many dangerous circumstances** that thou canst not control, for life is uncertain.

 i.
 Yonder nor sorghum stenches shoe dentine tension beep aide toothies.